5 Types of Long-Term Loans You Can Get in Singapore

 1. Housing loan

-Most of the time, when we purchase a property, we need a housing loan.
+Most of the time, when we purchase a property, we need a housing loan (i.e. home loan).

 Housing loans differ based on the type of property you are buying (such as whether it’s public housing (HDB) or private housing) and where you’re taking a loan from — either HDB or the bank.

-If you’re buying an HDB with HDB housing loan, the interest rate will remain at 2.6% per annum with a maximum loan tenure of 25 years, compared to any bank with interest rates ranging from around 3.60% to 4.8% p.a., calculated on a reducing rate.
+If you’re buying an HDB with HDB housing loan, the interest rate will remain at 2.6% per annum with a maximum loan tenure of 25 years as of time of writing, compared to any bank with interest rates ranging from around 2.30% to 4.88% per annum, calculated on a reducing rate.
+However, when comparing bank loans, be mindful that the lower rate you see for fixed rate loans typically only apply for the first year; you’d have to refinance continually to get lower rates thereafter.
+Otherwise, the interest rates usually go up much higher if you were to leave them as is!

 2. Car loan